fortyoneplustwo/Lambda-Calculus-Reducer/README.md

 Reduce the leftmost, innermost η-reducible expression.

 # Motivation

-To really understand how Lambda Calculus works, why not implement it using a purely object-oriented language?\
+Assignment from a university computer science class.
+What better way to really understand Lambda Calculus than to implement it in an object-oriented imperative language?

 # Demonstration
 ```